ShipEngine/connect-website/native-rating/implementation.md

 any time and can change at any time, as well.
 If you _do_ change the name of the rate card, the previous rate card will **NOT** be removed the next time you publish the Connect app; however, a new rate card will be created.

-The rest of the rating data can be changed at will and will overwrite any changes made manually via the Native Rating api.
+The rest of the rating data can be changed at will and will overwrite any changes made manually via [Native Rating](https://connect-rating.shipengine.com).
 No other rate card or zone set data will be modified: only the rate card and zone set with the id specified in the rating file will be overwritten.